lsst-ts/ts_mtaos/doc/closed-loop/analysis.rst

 **No skip mechanism for filter changes (potential gap):**

-There is no logic in the current code that says "a filter change is in progress — skip the pending correction."
+There is no logic in the current code that says "a filter change is in progress, skip the pending correction."
 The only filter-related mechanism is the optional gain override (``closed_loop_filter_change_gain``, currently disabled with ``n_iter = 0``).

 If a correction from the old filter is still pending when the shutter closes for the filter change, the "wait for shutter closed" condition is met and the correction may be applied during the filter swap.